YevhenBondareviOS/GitHubSearchLive/README.md

 2. Refresh on user request
 3. Pagination
 4. Filtering and sorting
-5. Mutating details screen opening
+5. Mutations: add a star to a repo
+6. Repo details screen where you can see more information and add a star too
-6. Offline caching mechanism
+7. Offline caching mechanism